 Other State financings relate to the issuance of debt by a public authority, including capital leases, mortgage loan commitments and MBBA prior year school aid claims.
 Regarding the MBBA prior year school aid claims, the municipality assigns specified State and local assistance payments it receives to the MBBA or the bond trustee to ensure that debt service payments are made.
 The State has no legal obligation to make any debt service payments or to continue to appropriate local assistance payments that are subject to the assignment.
-The final MBBA debt payment is expected on December 1, 2022.
+As of March 31, 2023, there are no MBBA prior year school aid claims bonds outstanding.